Skip to main content

 • From Conviso Platform → Fortify:

-Any change of status (such as Risk Accepted, False Positive, or Suppressed) is immediately propagated to Fortify through API communication.
+Any change of status (such as Risk Accepted, False Positive, or Identified) is immediately propagated to Fortify through API communication.
+Note that only mapped statuses will be synchronized.

 • From Fortify → Conviso Platform: